irowbin/league-app/README.md

+#About
+This app is developed for tracking rankings of leagues.
+You can simply enter Home & Away team's name, score and date which will then computes and displays result view sorting desc by date, modify or new entry of teams and finally list out all the teams with name, played, won, lost, drawn & total score.

+# Deployment
+The app is deployed in Heroku.
+Navigate to this [live preview](http://league-result.herokuapp.com/) link.

-# ResultSystemApp
+# Result System App

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.3.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start-dev` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Since we're using `simple-table-lib` library locally without publishing it into the npm, when this command runs, It'll first build a library and then serves the app.

 ## Code scaffolding